gazebosim/sdf_tutorials/spec_inertial/tutorial.md

 Note that *inertial frame* is a term of art that typically refers to a non-accelerating frame and not a body-fixed frame, so that label is avoided.
+If the pose is unspecified, it defaults to an identity pose.

 ### `<inertia>`